 - Planet Doom, which the good doctor quickly got bored with.

-- The first book in The Chaos Engine is actually about Doctor Doom making a Cosmic Cube and taking over the world (ruling it as a super-efficient Police State); the second has him lost it to Magneto (who rules it as a paradise where humans and mutants live in harmony- though cube was defective and though he's ultimately pleased with the results, he originally wished for something considerably darker); and in the third he has lost it to the Red Skull (who places Earth at the centre of a Dystopic, Nazi-themed intergalactic Evil Empire).
+- The first book in The Chaos Engine is actually about Doctor Doom making a Cosmic Cube and taking over the world (ruling it as a super-efficient Police State); the second has him lost it to Magneto (who rules it as a paradise where humans and mutants live in harmony- though the cube was defective and though he's ultimately pleased with the results, he originally wished for something considerably darker); and in the third Magneto has lost it to the Red Skull (who places Earth at the centre of a Dystopic, Nazi-themed intergalactic Evil Empire).

 - Something similar to that third scenario happened in Captain America #14-16.
 In a vision Captain America is given a glimpse of America controlled by the Red Skull under the Cosmic Cube's power: heroes crucified, the Capitol building in flames, the Washington Monument replaced by a Skull statue, and Nazis riding dinosaurs through the streets.

-- In the Emperor Doom graphic novel, Dr Doom uses the powers of the Purple Man to take over the Marvel Universe - all except for Wonder Man (who does not breathe and is thus immune from the Purple Man's pheromones).
+- In the Emperor Doom graphic novel, Dr Doom uses the powers of the Purple Man to take over the Marvel Universe - all except for Wonder Man (who does not breathe and is thus immune to the Purple Man's pheromones).
 In the end, Doom more or less allows the heroes to win due to the tedium of micro-managing the entire planet.

 - The Ultra-Humanite once got a hold of the genie Thunderbolt and then, controlling the world from a Brain in a Jar, seizes telepathic control of every hero on Earth.
 His main body is a youthful Johnny Thunder, who is protected by- of course- albino gorilla bodyguards.